 By MATTIAS KAREN

-West Ham is proving quite the stumbling block for England’s top teams, although the London club needed a bit of luck to secure its latest statement win.
+LONDON (AP) — West Ham is proving to be quite the stumbling block for England’s top teams, although the London club needed a bit of luck to secure its latest statement win.

-David Moyes’ team had already handed Liverpool its only loss of the league, beaten Tottenham, and knocked both Manchester clubs out of the League Cup.
+David Moyes’ West Ham had already handed Liverpool its only loss of the league, beaten Tottenham, and knocked both Manchester clubs out of the League Cup.
 This win underlined the Hammers’ own top-four credentials, even though it required a fluke late goal to complete the comeback.

 “It was a bit of a lucky goal,” Moyes conceded.
 “But you have to get the ball in the box, you have to try it.”